platformsh/platformsh-docs/docs/src/configuration/routes/https.md

 The default Let’s Encrypt TLS Certificates are:

 - valid for 90 days
-- automatically renewed 28 days before expiration (which will trigger a redeployment of the environment).
+- automatically renewed 28 days before expiration

 If a renewal is available and needed, the environment is automatically redeployed to renew the certificate.
 As no new build is required the process should take at most a few seconds.